 At the same time, the fact that no skills will be more durable or valuable than human interaction means that all kinds of training and education should focus on enhancing interpersonal skills and emotional intelligence.
 With the machines doing the calculations and more and more of the analysis, human teams will be increasingly important to think across domains, brainstorm the next move, boost morale, work out the ethics, negotiate the deal, and otherwise make choices.
-At the same time, large swaths of economic activity—from healthcare and social services to coaching and government and education—will remain durably human and shaped by empathy, tact, and “the human touch.”
+At the same time, large swaths of economic activity—from health care and social services to coaching and government and education—will remain durably human and shaped by empathy, tact, and the human touch.
 Such social skills may well be in greater demand in the near future than narrower technical skills such as programming.
 The outlines of a human-skills pedagogy for the AI era are already visible in management and education schools.
 Now they need to be diffused ubiquitously.
-Long to short, the training and education system will now need to at once support learning in new ways, constantly over time, while focusing especially on the uniquely human work the machines cannot do.
+Long to short, the training and education system will now need to both support learning in new ways, constantly over time, while focusing especially on the uniquely human work the machines cannot do.

 Facilitate smoother adjustment